SALZBURG

 Salzburg is home to the Museum of Modern Art , which, as cliché as it may sound, focuses on contemporary art.
 It's a place where you can see works by artists from around the world and learn about current art trends.

-The lion on a golden field is traditionally associated with the Dukes of Carinthia from the von Spanheim family, in particular with Philip, Archbishop of Salzburg in the mid-13th century.
+An even more complicated story is that of a lion on a golden field.
+He is traditionally associated with the Dukes of Carinthia from the von Spanheim family, in particular with Philip, Archbishop of Salzburg in the mid-13th century.
 The similarity to the Carinthian coat of arms is no coincidence: at the time, both lands were owned by the same family.
+But references to the Habsburg dynasty coat of arms are also mentioned.
+This creates a kind of collective image with references to several influential families at once.

 According to one version, Philip decided to slightly personalize his own coat of arms to distinguish himself from his older brother, Duke Ulrich III of Carinthia.
 In response, his brother apparently didn't appreciate the artistic gesture and bequeathed Carinthia not to him, but to the Bohemian king.
 A complicated story in which heraldry, as usual, became the source of family drama.